-Environmental protections dismantled by the previous government are being restored:
+Environmental protections dismantled by the previous Conservative government are being restored:

 - Strengthened environmental assessment regulations that will protect our environment, rebuild public trust in federal assessment and regulatory processes, and provide predictability for businesses by investing $1 billion over five years.